 The name Ricotta is derived from the Italian word recocta that means “recooked”.
 It is fresh, unripened cow’s milk cheese that has a thick texture with high moisture content.
-The cheese has a creamy mild flavor and a short shelf life.
-Ricotta differs from Cottage Cheese and Quark, as it is made from whey to which a small proportion of either whole or skimmed milk is added.
-Because of low-salt content and light flavor, it can be perfectly used in sweet or savory dishes.
+The cheese has a creamy mild flavour and a short shelf life.
+Ricotta differs from cottage cheese, as it is made from whey to which a small proportion of either whole or skimmed milk is added.
+Because of its low-salt content and mild flavour, it is used in sweet or savoury dishes.